 Hayden Le, 15, resides in Oakville, Ont., became a fan of baseball after seeing Jose Bautista play for the Toronto Blue Jays.
 He participated in his first baseball game in 2015 at the age of eight.
 Hayden’s parents decide to enroll their children in baseball to foster a sense of collaboration and provide physical activity.
 Currently, Hayden is in the Canadian Premier Baseball League (CPBL) for the Fieldhouse Pirates as first baseman and pitcher.
 The organization includes the top amateur players and programs supported by the province of Ontario.
 It produces high-calibre players, with a focus on development, and enhancing the profile of the game in Canada.

-In fact, Hayden’s team won back-to-back CPBL Championships in the past two years, where Hayden and Owen were both an integral part of both championship teams.
+On July 27, Hayden attended The Prep Baseball Report (PBR) Future Games 2022, a high profile summer scouting event to recruit baseball prospects in North America.
 Hayden is also invited to a baseball academic camp in October where top US University coaches from Division 1 and Ivy Leagues in training to be a professional baseball player.

-Hayden hopes to receive a baseball scholarship to play in the United States.
+Hayden hopes to receive a baseball scholarship to play professionally in the United States.
 His parents think his performance as a baseball player is directly related to his academic and athletic achievements.
-Baseball, according to Hayden, “teaches me that hard effort and discipline can pay off and failure is not always bad.”
+Baseball, according to Hayden,“teaches me that hard effort and discipline can pay off and failure is not always bad.”

 Family comes first

-Denise Mak, mother of sons Ethan and Owen Ralph, says it was difficult to overcome Asian cultural prejudices and sport industry hierarchies.
+Denise Quek, mother of sons Ethan and Owen Ralph, says it was difficult to overcome Asian cultural prejudices and sport industry hierarchies.